“Badges? We don’t need no stinking badges!”

 - When working on a production, you are an independent contractor, you take responsibility for your actions

-What is a Reality Medic™ and how do I become one?
+What is a Reality Medic® and how do I become one?

-If you think you have what it takes and want to submit your information for consideration register a new account to submit your information.
+If you think you have what it takes and want to submit your information for consideration register in our database and follow the instructions.

 What if the producer wants to book me directly at a later date.